dojodoug/grove_challenge/README.md

 # Requirements

 This application is written in Ruby.
 Please refer to the [Ruby docs](https://www.ruby-lang.org/en/documentation/installation/) if you will need to install Ruby on your own machine.
-This application also utilizes several Ruby gems: [docopt](https://github.com/docopt/docopt.rb), [csv](https://github.com/ruby/csv), [geocoder](http://www.rubygeocoder.com), [json](https://github.com/ruby/json).
-To install these gems you will need to run the follow command in your terminal: `gem install docopt csv geocoder json`
+This application also utilizes several Ruby gems: [docopt](https://github.com/docopt/docopt.rb), [csv](https://github.com/ruby/csv), [geocoder](http://www.rubygeocoder.com), and [json](https://github.com/ruby/json).
+To install these gems you will need to run the following command in your terminal:
+`gem install docopt csv geocoder json`

 # Execution